opt-in, operator-moderated

 Does the review prompt fire for cancelled or no-show classes?

-No. The prompt only fires for confirmed bookings where the client was marked attended on the day-of roster.
+No. The prompt only goes out for confirmed bookings where the client was marked attended on the day-of roster.
 Cancelled, no-showed, or studio-cancelled classes get no prompt.
-The scheduled-job queue only fires the email after the class end timestamp passes.
+The email is only sent after the class has ended.